rachelktyjohnson/hktbf22-quiz-app/CONTRIBUTING.md

 ## New to Pull Requests?
 Not to worry, we were all there once!
-Here are a few resources to help you along the way
-1. List
-2. Resources
-3. Here
+Check out the resources that have been shared in your TechDegree Slack!

 And as always, feel free to reach out in Slack if you have any questions!